Mining & Petroleum Technology

 Bachelor’s Degree Starting Salary

-The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in mining and petroleum technology made a median starting salary of $49,200 per year.
+The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in mining and petroleum tech was $49,200 per year.
+These stats come from the U.S. Department of Education.
 During this timeframe, most salaries fell between $49,200 (25th percentile) and $49,200 (75th percentile).